 I was recently tasked with a self development project of looking at my life and my career and plotting them out.
 Looking at the positives and the negatives of both.
 It was a good project and also got me to look at my strengths, skills and values and what gives me reward and helps me to thrive.

 It helped me to realise that over the years I’ve experienced many ups and downs… hard times which have seemed to have gone on forever with seemingly no end in sight… but also good times filled with fun, adventures and happiness.
 You could say it’s been nicely balanced, and you’ve probably got to take the rough with the smooth.

 This is a long one, so grab a cuppa!

 In life and in my career I’ve faced challenges, but it’s the way that I’ve dealt with those challenges, what I’ve learned from them, and how I’ve bounced back which has truly shaped me into the person I am today.
 It’s also helped me to seek out and appreciate the fun / good times more.

-I’ve written before about how the hard times have led me to realise and come across many positives – the key ones are people – realising that others are there for me, and that I’m there for them.
+I’ve written before about how the hard times have led me to realise and come across (and look out for the) many positives – the key ones are people – realising that others are there for me, and that I’m there for them.
 That people really make life special, and I have an opportunity, enthusiasm and drive to hopefully make a difference and help others too.

 In my experience, people help you to see a wider perspective.
 The good ones listen and question you honesty and openly.
 They tell you the truth, even when you might not want to hear it.
 They make you think and they can help change you into a better person.
 You know who you are – so thank you.
 (And hopefully you know that I’m here for you too.)